NatLibFi/marc-record-js/README.md

     fields: true,          // Do not allow record without fields
     subfields: true,       // Do not allow empty subfields
-    subfieldsValues: true, // Do not allow subfields without value }
+    subfieldsValues: true, // Do not allow subfields without value
+    noControlCharacters: false   // Do not allow ASCII control characters in field values
+    noAdditionalProperties: false // Do not allow additional properties in fields }
 );
 ```